inktrap/studyriffic/README.md

 # Done

- x added edge 12 to min versions x major bug: in general: status bar blocks the view, continue not visible (not reproducible) x bug: opera: progress bar not visible? more info needed, resizing issue? (not reproducible)
+ x optional: put user agent check in a module x added edge 12 to min versions x major bug: in general: status bar blocks the view, continue not visible (not reproducible) x bug: opera: progress bar not visible? more info needed, resizing issue? (not reproducible)